xylorb/nolio-client/app/nolio/README.md

 # Nolio Web Application Specific Components

+These components are specific to implementing the Nolio-Client application.